Netflix is reportedly getting into game development

 Everyone's getting into games these days, eh?
 Amazon and Google have seemingly struggled with the business (Amazon hasn't released anything good yet, and Google shut down its Stadia studios before they made anything at all), but to its credit, Netflix has already released something you could call a successful videogame.
 It produced Black Mirror: Bandersnatch, an interactive movie that we quite liked.
 You vs Wild was perhaps less successful, but James did enjoy making Bear Grylls eat bear poop.

-Videos with choices aren't quite comparable to New World, Amazon's repeatedly-delayed attempt at an MMO, but I wonder if Netflix will stop with a "bear poo" button.
-Perhaps it will follow in the footsteps of other film companies and get a major game studio running before one day selling it to EA or Disney, who will then shut it down.
+Videos with choices aren't quite comparable to New World, Amazon's repeatedly-delayed attempt at an MMO, but I wonder if Netflix will stop with a "bear poo" button: Perhaps it will follow in the footsteps of other film companies and get a major game studio going before selling it to EA or Disney, who will shut it down.
+That would be the traditional approach.

-For real, though: Bloomberg does suggest that Netflix's push into gaming isn't confined to interactive shows, although it may start small and ramp up.
+For real, though: Bloomberg does suggest that Netflix's push into gaming isn't just about interactive shows, although it may start small and ramp up.
 The publication also points out that Netflix is accepting applications for a director of interactive product innovation.
-That job listing does specifically reference Black Mirror: Bandersnatch, though, and says that the interactive department is working on "game-like experiences, and different ways of interacting with stories."
-So it doesn't sound like a Netflix MOBA is what they're thinking about right now.
+That job listing does specifically reference Black Mirror: Bandersnatch, though, and says that the department is working on "game-like experiences, and different ways of interacting with stories."
+So it doesn't sound like a Sex/Life MOBA is what the streaming services has in mind right now.
+I'd expect Bandersnatch-alikes for the time being.

 It's perhaps notable that Netflix has shown a general interest in the gaming audience recently.
-It teamed up with CD Projekt to put on WitcherCon the other day—The Netflix Witcher series benefited heavily from the popularity of the games, and vice versa—and it's been making more and more shows based on games.
-Netflix's Castlevania series is the best of them so far, and there's more to come.
-Its Dota series was so-so.
-It's also got some Ubisoft shows in development, including a live-action Assassin's Creed show and a Far Cry anime, as well as a League of Legends series on the way.
+It teamed up with CD Projekt to put on WitcherCon the other day—The Netflix Witcher series benefited heavily from the popularity of the games, and vice versa—and it's been making a lot of shows based on games.
+Netflix's Castlevania series is the best of them so far, and there's more of that to come.
+The Dota series Netflix helped produce was so-so, but another season of that coming, too, and it's also got a League of Legends series on the way and some Ubisoft shows in development, including a live-action Assassin's Creed show and a Far Cry anime.

-About today's big hire: Verdu was VP of VR/AR content at Facebook, but making deals for Oculus games is just a sliver of his total career.
+About today's big hire: Verdu was VP of VR/AR content at Facebook, but making deals for Oculus games represents just a sliver of his total career.
 He co-founded '90s adventure game studio Legend Entertainment, and continued to run it after it was acquired by Atari.
-He then went on to oversee EA Los Angeles for nearly seven years, went to Zynga for a few years, founded a mobile developer (which was acquired), and then ran EA's mobile games division for a year and a half.
-Verdu appears in the credits of Unreal 2, Command & Conquer 3 and 4, and The Lord of the Rings: The Battle for Middle-earth, to name a few.
+He then went on to oversee EA Los Angeles for nearly seven years, went to Zynga for a few years, founded a mobile developer, and then ran EA's mobile games division for a year and a half.
+Verdu appears in the credits of Unreal 2, Command & Conquer 3 and 4, and The Lord of the Rings: The Battle for Middle-earth, to name a few games.

+Netflix hasn't publicly announced the hire, but confirmed it to Bloomberg and CNBC.
+We've contacted Verdu and Netflix for comment.